Rushan0408/Clarity/README.md

 ### 3. Usage
 - Visit YouTube and browse videos.
 Non-educational videos will be blurred.
 - Click the Clarity extension icon to adjust settings or add keywords.

+---

+## Download from GitHub Releases

+You can also download the latest packaged ZIP directly from the [GitHub Releases](https://github.com/<your-username>/Clarity/releases) page:

+### Steps:
+1. Go to the [Releases](https://github.com/<your-username>/Clarity/releases) section of this repository.
+2. Download the latest `clarity-v0.2.zip` file.
+3. Extract the ZIP file to a folder on your computer.
+4. Open Chrome and go to `chrome://extensions/`.
+5. Enable **Developer mode** (top right).
+6. Click **Load unpacked** and select the extracted folder (the one containing `manifest.json`).

+That’s it!
+You’re ready to use Clarity.

+---

 ## Technologies Used
 - JavaScript (ES6)